 All applicants are invited to sit the entrance exams in their chosen subjects.
 These exams normally take place at St Paul’s at the beginning of November.
 If students are based overseas, they may sit their exams at their local British Council on the same day.
 These exams are based on current GCSE syllabuses (or alternative syllabuses).
 The exams are not solely based on factual recall as students will not have covered the complete GCSE syllabus by this point – analytical skills and problem-solving ability are also assessed at this stage.

 All applicants will also be required to sit a problem-solving paper and a critical thinking skills paper.
+All candidates will also be required to write about their interests, academic aspirations, and motivations for joining St Paul’s School.

 There is a single Maths paper, which students studying both single Maths and Further Maths will sit.